icon-project/icon-rpc-server/docs/icon-json-rpc-v3.md

 ## icx_sendTransaction

 You can do one of the followings using this function.
-* Transfers designated amount of ICX coins from 'from' address to 'to' address.
+* Transfer designated amount of ICX coins from 'from' address to 'to' address.
-* Installs a new SCORE.
+* Install a new SCORE.
-* Updates the SCORE in the 'to' address.
+* Update the SCORE in the 'to' address.
-* Invokes a function of the SCORE in the 'to' address.
+* Invoke a function of the SCORE in the 'to' address.
-* Transfers a message.
+* Transfer a message.

 This function causes state transition.